pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Help_Versions.md

 ﻿# Bluetooth Device Controller Versions

+## Version 1.12, 2025-02-07

+Added support for the ThermPro TP357 Thermometer / Hygrometer (Humidity meter) and fixed all of the data charting.

 ## Version 1.11, 2025-01-10

 Added support for the Govee H5075 temperature and humidity sensor (via advertisements) and the Govee H5106 Smart Air Quality Monitor (also via advertisements).